-11. Setup the temporary file system (tmpfs) by backing up and then modifying letc/fstab.
+11. Setup the temporary file system (tmpfs) by backing up and then modifying /etc/fstab.
 Add the following lines to the bottom of the file.

-uncomment if needed for web appstial logs in ram to reduce # stress on the SD card due to frequent writes. tmpfs /tmp tmpfs nodev,nosuid,size=20M 0 0 tmpfs /var/tmp tmpfs defaults,noatime,nosuid,size=20m 0 0 tmpfs /var/log tmpfs defaults,noatime,nosuid,mode=0755,size=20m 0 0 tmpfs /var/spool/mqueue tmpfs defaults,noatime,nosuid,mode=0700,gid=12,size=20m 0 0
+uncomment if needed for web appstial logs in ram to reduce

+stress on the SD card due to frequent writes. tmpfs /tmp tmpfs nodev,nosuid,size=20M 0 0 tmpfs /var/tmp tmpfs defaults,noatime,nosuid,size=20m 0 0 tmpfs /var/log tmpfs defaults,noatime,nosuid,mode=0755,size=20m 0 0 tmpfs /var/spool/mqueue tmpfs defaults,noatime, nosuid,mode=0700,gid=12,size=20m 0 0

-This highly recommended step configures the Raspberry Pi to store all log files and temporary files in RAM.
+Highly recommended, this step configures the Raspberry Pi to store all log files and temporary files in RAM.
 Unless configured to use an external hard drive, the Raspberry Pi mounts the root file system to the SD card.
 Log files and temporary files are frequently written to the file system, resulting in wear on the SD card.
 Storing these files in RAM saves the SD card from such wear.
 Note that all log files and temporary files are lost upon reboot or power down.

 - 12. Reboot the Raspberry Pi. - 13.
-Optionally run all software updates sudo apt-get upgrade sudo reboot
+Use ssh to login as user pi with the password set in step 4 ssh pi@{your host name}.local sudo apt-get upgrade sudo reboot